enfantbenidedieu/scientistmetrics/README.md

-# scientistmetrics
+# scientistmetrics : python library for model metrics

 ## About scientistmetrics

-**scientistmetrics** is a `Python` package for calculating correlation amongst categorical variables.
+scientistmetrics is a Python package dedicated for metrics and model performance.

 ## Why scientistmetrics?